Uterine Ablation – My Experience

 “What about an ablation?” she asked.
 I’d heard of it before but didn’t really know much about it, so she explained it to me.

 A uterine ablation (also called endometrial ablation) is where the cervix is slightly opened up and a device is inserted into the uterus.
-A netting-type material expands to fit the shape of the uterus and the uterine lining is basically cauterized to prevent endometrial buildup in the future.
+A netting-type material expands to fit the shape of the uterus and the uterine lining is basically cauterized to prevent endometrial tissue buildup in the future.

-There are risks, of course.
+There are risks, of course, as with any surgical procedures.
 But the benefits?
-Little to no period in the future.
+Little to no period in the future, which means no more heavy bleeding.
 Plus my doctor told me she would give me a cocktail of pain and anxiety meds before the procedure.
 I said SIGN ME UP.

 I really did say it, just like that.

 Uterine Ablation Appointment 1: Endometrial Biopsy and Ultrasound

 They also have to ensure you aren’t pregnant and have decided to not become pregnant again in the future.
-Because my husband has already had a vasectomy, we were good to go on that part.
+Because my husband has already had a vasectomy, I was determined to be a good candidate and we were good to go on that part.

 First they did an ultrasound to check my uterus and ovaries for any signs of cancer or abnormalities.
 No issues there – quick in and out with the wand.